 While both dogs are highly popular pet dogs and have everything going for them, there are a few caveats to keep in mind.
 These might make it easier for you to decide on a Lab vs German Shepherd for your next dog.

-German Shepherd temperament
+German Shepherd personalities

 If you looking for a true guard dog for your family, the German Shepherd is the one for you.
 German Shepherds have distinguished themselves in practically every type of service job, from combat military to Secret Service to police work to personal service animals.